EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT_Certs/ReadMe.md

 ## Customizing the Example Sketch

 This "sketch" consists of *TWO* files that you need to modify.
-You must edit both files and have both files in the NGWOS_AWS_Certs folder!
+You must edit both files and have both files in the NGWOS_AWS_MQTT_Certs folder!

 ### Setup AWS IOT Config